skip to main content

 • Expressive arts and design

-Throughout BrightStart@Westfield (indoor and outdoor) areas of provision and challenge are established for girls to be able to work independently, increasing opportunities to take responsibility for their own learning, to reinforce and extend prior learning and to be creative.
+Throughout BrightStart (indoor and outdoor) areas of provision and challenge are established for children to be able to work independently, increasing opportunities to take responsibility for their own learning, to reinforce and extend prior learning and to be creative.

 BrightStart FAQ (Frequently Asked Questions)